Sex And/Or Love Addiction

 - Negative attitude towards sex and body appearance

 - Shame or guilt from past sexual experiences

 - Self-destructive behavior as a means to avoid or stop sex

 It is not uncommon for sexual anorexics to also have coexisting obsessions or struggles with other forms of addiction, including those with food or substances.
 It can also be difficult to determine if your sexual avoidance is intense or severe enough to warrant treatment.
 A qualified professional with expertise in sex addiction can help you filter what is healthy and normal and what is addictive and destructive.

-If you are concerned about you or your partner’s feelings about sex, intimacy or sexual expression, you can get help from a certified sex therapist at Triune Therapy Group.
+If you are concerned about you or your partner’s feelings about sex, intimacy or sexual expression, you can get help from a certified sex therapist at Modern Intimacy.
 Our treatment programs are created and facilitated by trusted therapists who bring extensive knowledge and expertise in sex addiction and sexual anorexia.

 Sexual desires and urges are considered a healthy and very normal part of the human body.
 However, when sexual thoughts turn into a preoccupation or compulsion that controls your daily life, it can be considered a hypersexual disorder.
 Hypersexuality, which is often used interchangeably with sex addiction, can affect both men and women.